shiwani08/JS-BASICS/NOTES.md

   - objects
   - array
   - fucntion
+  #### There is a difference in the ref. data type in Java and js.
+Refer hoisting.js for example
  ### FUN FACT - 'name' is a predefined global property.
 Hence it is best to avoid using this as a variable name

+## LOOPS:

+JavaScript supports different kinds of loops:
+- for - loops through a block of code a number of times
+- for/in - loops through the properties of an object
+- for/of - loops through the values of an iterable object
+- while - loops through a block of code while a specified condition is true
+- do/while - also loops through a block of code while a specified condition is true

 ## DSA CORNER
  - Array and list are same in js.
 The offical term being array.